carpentries-incubator/hpc-intro/_episodes/17-responsiblity.md

 On very busy resources you may wait many days in a queue for your job to fail within 10 seconds of starting due to a trivial typo in the job script.
 This is extremely frustrating!
-Most systems provide small, short queues for testing that have short wait times to help you avoid this issue.
+Most systems provide dedicated resources for testing that have short wait times to help you avoid this issue.

 > ## Test job submission scripts that use large amounts of resource